 "He has finely honed political skills without being tainted so far by the political black arts."

 His first main job in politics was working for the SNP in Westminster from 1996 to 2001.
-Initially, the SNP group numbered just three MPs; Alex Salmond, Andrew Welsh and Margaret Ewing, though the party doubled that number of seats in 1997.
+Initially, the SNP group numbered just three MPs, Alex Salmond, Andrew Welsh and Margaret Ewing, though the party doubled that number of seats in 1997.
 The new MPs included Mr Swinney.

 Mr Noon used to work for Alex Salmond when he was First Minister (Image: PA) As a member of a small team, Mr Noon's job was varied, helping with research, preparing questions for MPs and liaising with journalists.

-After leaving Westminster he worked for Cardinal Cormac Murphy O'Connor from 2003 to 2004, later returning to the politics as a political adviser to First Minister Alex Salmond.
+After leaving Westminster he worked for Cardinal Cormac Murphy O'Connor from 2003 to 2004, later returning to politics as a political adviser to First Minister Alex Salmond.

-His role as chief strategist for Yes Scotland followed helping Mr Salmond and his then deputy Nicola Sturgeon to increase support for independence from less than 30% to 45%, where it has largely remained.
+His role as chief strategist for Yes Scotland followed, helping Mr Salmond and his then deputy Nicola Sturgeon to increase support for independence from less than 30% to 45%, where it has largely remained.

 READ MORE: